Exploring the World's Richest Uranium Resource

 Skyharbour uses a prospect generator strategy, funding secondary projects through partners who gain interests via cash and share payments over time.

 Skyharbour has partnered with Orano Canada and Denison Mines.
-These companies provide funding and decades of experience to the Skyharbour portfolio.
+These companies provide funding and decades of experience to the Skyharbour portfolio, with Denison now committing to a large, partner-funded 2026 drill program at Russell Lake.

 Uranium prices can be highly volatile.
 As a uranium exploration company, Skyharbour Resources' value is tied to market sentiment and price movement in the underlying commodity.